hupe13/album-medialib-github/readme.md

 ## Howto
 <p>
 <ul>
 <li> Organize your photos in directories.
-Store the photos for each album in a subdirectory in the WordPress upload directory.</li>
+Store the photos for each album in a subdirectory in the WordPress upload directory.
+You can use a <a href="https://wordpress.org/plugins/search/media+library+folder/">plugin</a> to do this.</li>
+<li> Import these photos to the Media Library.
+Maybe your plugin has this function too.</li>
-<li> You can use a <a href="https://wordpress.org/plugins/search/media+library+folder/">plugin</a> to do this.
-I use <a href="https://wordpress.org/plugins/bulk-media-register/">Bulk Media Register</a> to import the photos to the Media Library, which I uploaded before with sftp.</li>
+<li> I use <a href="https://wordpress.org/plugins/bulk-media-register/">Bulk Media Register</a> to import the photos to the Media Library, which I uploaded before with sftp.</li>
 <li> Use the default <code>gallery</code> shortcode or install a plugin to display photos from Media Library, which has a shortcode for this, for example <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.</li>
 <li> Configure the name of this shortcode (default <code>gallery</code>) and the list option (default <code>ids</code>) in admin backend.</li>
 <li> Write your shortcode as usual, omit the list option and use an extra option <code>path</code>.</li>